Small Business Bankruptcy

 Dissolving The Company

 Dissolving an LLC or other small business entity eliminates the potential for creditors to pursue the company for debt—the company no longer exists.
 If you file a personal bankruptcy in combination with the dissolution, you relieve your personal liability.
 In essence, you’ve filed a small business bankruptcy by filing personally.
+If there are assets of the company which need to be addressed, our firm can assist with contacting creditors in compliance with The North Carolina Business Corporation Act.

 Starting Another Business